-Blue Bird Printed Organic Cotton Shirting, Mood Fabrics (currently in stock in two color-ways)
+Blue Bird Printed Organic Cotton Shirting, Mood Fabrics (offered in two color-ways)

 “The early bird may catch the worm, but the only thing you’ll want to catch is a sight of this lively Blue Bird Printed Cotton Shirting!
 Birds of all shapes and sizes are carefully sketched and saturated with color in this dapper cotton shirting.
 Thin and lightweight, it comes with a cool, very finely textured hand and a supple drape.
 It is a fantastic choice for playful button-downs, A-line tanks, shirt dresses, and other additions to your warm-weather wardrobe.
 Translucent, a lining is suggested for added opacity.
 This eco-friendly product is STANDARD 100 by OEKO-TEX® certified.”Mood Fabrics

 On the home-front it’s the start of Me Made May!
 I’m so happy it’s happening again this year.
 Thanks so much to Zoe for hosting!
 It’s helping to give this month a sense of normalcy…this is my 7th year participating.
 Plus it’s helping me get out of my lazy yoga pants dressing at home.
 Taking photos of my makes each day is really helping me dress up a bit more even if there is nowhere to go.
 I do tend to wear handmade every day but the fun of MMM to me is mixing and matching what I’m wearing.
 You can follow me on Instagram to see what I’m wearing.
 I’ll do a round-up here on the blog later in the month.